offa/android-foss/tutorials/Install-Rooted-OTA.md

 ##### Stock files of current running version

 Download the update file for the version running on your device, not the version you want to install.
 Given you are running on v1.2.3 and want to update to v1.2.4, you need the v1.2.3 file.

 Unpack the downloaded file, you need: `recovery.img`, `system.img` and `boot.img`.

 ##### Enable USB Debugging

-Plug the divce to your computer throuth USB and and enable *USB Debugging* on the device.
+Plug the device to your computer through USB and enable *USB Debugging* on the device.

 ### Flash System Images